 Nowadays, changes in both hardware and software technology often occur too quickly for traditional education and training to keep pace.
 This means that those looking for sustained career success must be able to adapt quickly and effectively to change while continually seeking out innovative, creative, and new approaches to problem-solving.
 Achieving this career dynamism requires one to maintain both a wide-ranging knowledge base spanning multiple disciplines and a diverse collection of skills incorporating elements of art, engineering, business, and science.

-John Banks, Program Chair for JFK University’s MA in Innovation and Creative Technology, has spent much of his professional life exploring these issues while also dealing with them first-hand in his own career.
+John Banks, Program Chair for JFK University’s MA in Creative Strategy, has spent much of his professional life exploring these issues while also dealing with them first-hand in his own career.
 Starting in the 1980s when he co-founded the computer graphics company Rising Star Graphics, Banks has been at the forefront of digital media since its very beginnings.

 The recipient of a Mellon Foundation Fellowship, Banks has made the harnessing of emerging technologies in producing new forms of expression a centerpiece of his life’s work.

-At Rising Star Graphics, Banks quickly discovered that teaching others was a key component to the success???or failure???of his endeavors.
+At Rising Star Graphics, Banks quickly discovered that teaching others was a key component to the success or failure of his endeavors.
 “Keeping a company alive meant being ahead of the curve and learning the value of teaching others how to adapt to change,” he recalled.
 “Teaching was always the centerpiece.
-Your clients had to learn the same approach or they wouldn???t succeed.
+Your clients had to learn the same approach or they wouldn’t succeed.
 They would have a tool that worked for a couple of years and the techniques that went along with it.
-If they didn’t follow our lead and keep up with the constant change, they floundered or were outdated.” nat
+If they didn’t follow our lead and keep up with the constant change, they floundered or were outdated.”

-Prior to developing the Innovation and Creative Technology program at JFK University, Banks previously served as director of the MFA in Emergent Media program at Champlain College, as well as Program Lead for Digital Entertainment, Chair of the Media School, and Interim Dean of Media & Communications at National University.
+Prior to developing the Creative Strategy program at JFK University, Banks previously served as director of the MFA in Emergent Media program at Champlain College, as well as Program Lead for Digital Entertainment, Chair of the Media School, and Interim Dean of Media & Communications at National University.

-With an innovative, cross-disciplinary approach, JFK University’s Masters of Arts in Innovation and Creative Technology Program gives students the tools they need to navigate the ever-changing professional landscapes in an expanding array of fields.
+With an innovative, cross-disciplinary approach, JFK University’s Masters of Arts in Creative Strategy Program gives students the tools they need to navigate the ever-changing professional landscapes in an expanding array of fields.
 Graduates will have the skills and experience necessary to pursue careers as project managers, design consultants, entrepreneurs, or creative professionals across a wide range of industries.